-Highlights of GAO-05-835T, a testimony before the Committee on Transportation and Infrastructure, Subcommittee on Aviation, House of Representatives
+Highlights of GAO-05-834T, a testimony before the Committee on Commerce, Science, and Transportation, Subcommittee on Aviation, U.S. Senate

 Why GAO Did This Study

 Since 2001, the U.S. airline industry has confronted unprecedented financial losses.
 Two of the nation's largest airlines-United Airlines and US Airways-went into bankruptcy, terminating their pension plans and passing the unfunded liability to the Pension Benefit Guaranty Corporation (PBGC).
 PBGC's unfunded liability was \$9.6 billion; plan participants lost \$5.2 billion in benefits.